autonlab/AutonFeat/docs/tutorials/single_feature_extraction.md

 ## Preprocess Data

-We can compute lag features using the preprocessing library from `AutoFeat`.
+We can compute lag features using the preprocessing library from `AutonFeat`.
 This is often useful for time-series forecasting problems.
 We can combine this with feature extraction of summary statistics to create a rich set of features for our model (we will see this in the next section).

 ```python